 In essence, the danger is that you might develop the lung disease bronchiolitis obliterans, which damages the smallest airways and can leave you coughing and short of breath.

-However, those who work in microwave-popcorn factories are at the greatest risk of this illness, and it’s unclear whether simply eating this type of popcorn puts you in danger.
+However, it’s those who work in microwave-popcorn factories who are at the greatest risk of this illness, and it’s unclear whether simply eating this type of popcorn puts you in danger.
 To be safe, though, it might be best to simply pop and flavor your own popcorn.